Much in the environment which still filled our ancestors with veneration has become dead and prosaic for human beings. – Rudolph Steiner (1908)

 If you are accepted on the course, your place will be secured by a non-refundable deposit of 10000 Norwegian kroner.

-Payment terms can be discussed and mutually agreed upon.
+Payment terms can be discussed and mutually agreed upon, for example if you need easier payment terms over a number of instalments.

 Looking at and experiencing the world from multiple dimensions is not the same as looking at and experiencing the world from the viewpoint of materialism.